ghartsel/GX-Kernel/content/api.md

 ### DESCRIPTION

 This returns the identity of the currently active task.
-It operates the same as GETTID, except the task name is not needed.
+It operates the same as GETTID, except the task name isn't needed.

 The task that invokes this primitive is the currently active task.

 This primitive also verifies the integrity of the task\'s data structures.

-Because the task\'s identity does not change after it is created, this primitive only needs to be called once.
+Because the task\'s identity doesn't change after it is created, this primitive only needs to be called once.

 This is a non-suspending primitive.